 The confirmed editors are listed below, and will be updated as further individuals are added.

-Managing editor: Rob Kirby, University of California, Berkeley
+Managing editor: Robert Guralnick, University of Southern California

 Ian Agol, University of California, Berkeley